United States Northern Command

-United States Northern Command (USNORTHCOM) is one of eleven unified combatant commands of the United States Department of Defense.
-The command is tasked with providing military support for non-military authorities in the U.S., and protecting the territory and national interests of the United States within the continental United States, Puerto Rico, Canada, Mexico, The Bahamas, and the air, land and sea approaches to these areas.
+The United States Northern Command (USNORTHCOM) is one of eleven unified combatant commands of the United States Department of Defense.
+The command is tasked with providing military support for non-military authorities in the U.S., and protecting the territory and national interests of the United States within the continental United States, Puerto Rico, Canada, Mexico, The Bahamas, Greenland (Denmark) and the air, land and sea approaches to these areas.
 It is the U.S. military command which, if applicable, would be the primary defender against an invasion of the U.S.

 USNORTHCOM was created on 25 April 2002 when President George W. Bush approved a new Unified Command Plan, following the September 11 attacks.
 USNORTHCOM went operational on 1 October 2002.

 Creation

 USNORTHCOM was established on 25 April 2002 when President George W. Bush approved a new Unified Command Plan, and attained initial operating capability on 1 October 2002.

 Mission

 According to the UCP, Northern Command's mission is to: